valoriss/accessnow-tech-exam/README.md

 npm i
 npm start
 ```
+*If you don't kill the port processes, then you will have to individually start and kill process to run this web app locally.

 ## Places
 You can input your own location search values in the "Find Location" input field.
 This field is populated by default.